jotruebl/Pyce_Tools/docs/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Analysis of INP data is achieved using the INP class.
 An INP class object consists of INP data of a single type from a single location, a uway_bio dataframe consisting of observations from the ships underway, and a cyto_bio dataframe which can have further biology data from any location.
 In this way, we have a final INP object consisting of INP data from a specific location and of a certain type, which will contain multiple processes and temperatures and filtered/unfiltered states.

 See the tutorial for how to construct an INP class object from data.
 INP objects are instantiated when given an inp_type, inp_location, cyto_location, a cyto_data dataframe, a uway_bio dataframe, and an inp_data dataframe.
-See the pyce_tools.py file for in depth details.
+See the :py:class:`pyce_tools.pyce_tools.inp` file for in depth details.

 It is important that the index in the INP dataframe be titled ‘datetime’ and be a datetime object.
 Code for how to do this is found in the tutorial section.
 Note that you can pass in a dataframe consisting of multiple locations and types, but the code will automatically keep only the data that corresponds to your selected type and location as defined when instantiating the object.